Pixel 10 Pro: Software

 The Pixel 10 Series comes pre-installed with Android 16, with the recently-announced Material 3 Expressive UI theming also onboard at launch.
 It is based on the same Material You theming introduced with the Pixel 6 series and Android 12.
 It changes font & icon styles, makes text, time, buttons, and icons expand and scale dynamically.
 Furthermore, it makes animations more fluid and makes haptics more frequent throughout interfaces, and overhauls the notification bar and Quick Settings panel to allow for more customization.
+The Pixel 10 Series will receive seven years of major Android updates.

 The Pixel 10 Series brings multiple new AI-powered features.
 Magic Cue is an agentic suggestion integration that leverages on-device machine learning to provide relevant information to the user during a text conversation or phone call.
 It scans information in emails, messages, notes, and surfaces relevant suggestions to autofill in a text message or display during a phone call.
 It is only integrated with Google services as the moment, such as Gmail, Keep Notes, Google Messages, Google Calendar, etc.

 Camera Coach is an Gemini-powered virtual guide that assists the user in taking photos in the Camera app by providing step-by-step instructions for proper framing, lighting, composition and more.
 It does not run on-device, and therefore reliant on an internet connection to function.

 Exclusive to the Pro models is 100x Pro Res Zoom, which leverages the upgraded TPU in the Tensor G5 chip to artificially upscale images up to 100x with a 1 billion-parameter diffusion model that runs entirely on-device.